-The White Star Line's triumvirate of giants included the Gigantic, Olympic and Titanic.
+The White Star Line's triumvirate of steamers included the Gigantic, Olympic and Titanic.
 These ships shared a design plan and a common theme: bigness.
-J. Bruce Ismay, White Star chairman, and Lord Pirrie, chairman of shipbuilders Harland and Wolff of Dublin, estimated that they'd be about one-and-a-half times the size of the Cunard Line's largest ships [source: RMS Titanic].
-Ismay and Pirrie's early sketches of the ships included two masts and four smokestacks -- the ships would only need three to function, but a fourth was added to make the design symmetrical and was later repurposed into a ventilation system.
-Alexander Montgomery Carlisle was named head designer of the project, a position later handed over to Pirrie's nephew Thomas Andrews.
+White Star chairman J. Bruce Ismay and Lord William Pirrie, chairman of shipbuilders Harland & Wolff, estimated that they'd be about one-and-a-half times the size of the Cunard Line's largest ships [source: RMS Titanic].
+Ismay and Pirrie's early sketches of the ships included two masts and four smokestacks — the ships would only need three to function, but a fourth was added to make the design symmetrical and was later repurposed into a ventilation system.
+Alexander Montgomery Carlisle was named head designer of the project, a position later handed over to Pirrie's nephew, Thomas Andrews.

 There was a catch to these grandiose plans, however: No construction arena or launching site could accommodate the ships.
 So before the ships could be built, the White Star Dock and the Great Gantry were.
 The Great Gantry was a series of 10 cranes that could lift laborers and materials to the height of the deck to which they were assigned to build.
 The Olympic was built first and completed by 1911, and the Titanic was completed in 1912, after the construction efforts of nearly 11,000 men [source: RMS Titanic].

 Next, we'll look at the structure and interior design of the Titanic.